-- Another Medicare health plan, with or without prescription drug coverage - Original Medicare with a separate Medicare prescription drug plan - ° Original Medicare without a separate Medicare prescription drug plan - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.
+- □ Another Medicare health plan, with or without prescription drug coverage. - □ Original Medicare with a separate Medicare prescription drug plan. - Original Medicare without a separate Medicare prescription drug plan. - If you choose this option, Medicare may enroll you in a drug plan, unless you have opted out of automatic enrollment.

-Note: If you disenroll from Medicare prescription drug coverage and go without "creditable" prescription drug coverage for a continuous period of 63 days or more, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.
+Note: If you disenroll from Medicare prescription drug coverage and go without creditable prescription drug coverage for 63 or more days in a row, you may have to pay a Part D late enrollment penalty if you join a Medicare drug plan later.

-numbers are When will you month after was or State Medicaid Office to learn about your Medicaid plan options (telephone in Chapter 2, Section 6 of this document).
-Four membership end?
-Your membership will usually end on the first day of the ve receive your request to change your plans.
-Your enrollment in your new plan n on this day.
-Section 2.2 You can end your membership during the Annual Enrollment Period the "Annual Oper r membership in our plan during the Annual Enrollment Period (also known as a Enrollment Period").
-During this time, review your health and drug coverage and berage for the upcoming year. ☐ The Annual I Enrollment Period is from October 15 to December 7. eep your current coverage or make changes to your coverage for the ear.
-If you decide to change to a new plan, you can choose any of the following s: ☐ Another M edicare health plan, with or without prescription drug coverage. ☐ Original Mo edicare with a separate Medicare prescription drug plan. ☐ Original Mo edicare without a separate Medicare prescription drug plan. ☐ Your mem bership will end in our plan when your new plan's coverage begins on January 1.
-Original Medicare xtra Help" from Medicare to pay for your prescription drugs: If you switch to e and do not enroll in a separate Medicare prescription drug plan, Medicare may ug plan, unless you have opted out of automatic enrollment. prescription drug nroll from Medicare prescription drug coverage and go without creditable coverage for 63 days or more in a row, you may have to pay a Part D late by if you join a Medicare drug plan later.
-Section 2.3 You can end your membership during the Medicare Advantage Open Enrollment Period portunity to make one change to your health coverage during the Medicare a Enrollment Period . $\square$ The annual I Medicare Advantage Open Enrollment Period is from January 1 to March 31. □ During the a nnual Medicare Advantage Open Enrollment Period you can: ° Switch to another Medicare Advantage Plan with or without prescription drug coverage. switch oll from our plan and obtain coverage through Original Medicare.
-If you choose to to Original Medicare during this period, you can also join a separate Medicare iption drug plan at that time. ership will end on the first day of the month after you enroll in a different Medicare lan or we get your request to switch to Original Medicare.
+□ Your membership will end in our plan when your new plan's coverage begins on January 1.

+Section 2.2 You can end your membership during the Medicare Advantage Open Enrollment Period

+You have the opportunity to make one change to your health coverage during the Medicare Advantage Open Enrollment Period.

+- □ The annual Medicare Advantage Open Enrollment Period is from January 1 to March 31. - □ During the annual Medicare Advantage Open Enrollment Period you can:

+- ^o Switch to another Medicare Advantage Plan with or without prescription drug coverage. - Disenroll from our plan and obtain coverage through Original Medicare.
+If you choose to switch to Original Medicare during this period, you can also join a separate Medicare prescription drug plan at that time. - □ Your membership will end on the first day of the month after you enroll in a different Medicare Advantage plan or we get your request to switch to Original Medicare.
 If you also choose to enroll in a Medicare prescription drug plan, your membership in the drug plan will begin the first day of the month after the drug plan gets your enrollment request.

-Section 2.4 In certain situations, you can end your membership during a Special Enrollment Period
+Section 2.3 In certain situations, you can end your membership during a Special Enrollment Period

-In certain situations, you may be eligible to end your membership at other times of the year.
+In certain situations, members of our plan may be eligible to end their membership at other times of the year.
 This is known as a Special Enrollment Period.